Michael Patrick King on Shocking 'And Just Like That' Death

 "Seeing it on the page is one thing, and then seeing it, even though it's fake, seeing them play the reality of it was shocking and harrowing," King explained.
 "For me, and I am directing it, and thinking, 'Wow this is more in theory,' and when Carrie's wedding shoes just blew off her feet I was like, 'Yeah, that's the difference between rom-com and reality, is when you are in crisis those shoes don't stay on your feet ,and I thought it was significant."

-The devastating moment had fans and ET alike wondering why Carrie didn't pick up the phone and call 911.
+The devastating moment had fans wondering why Carrie didn't pick up the phone and call 911.

 "First of all, his phone was in the shower and was soaked," King said.
 "She didn't pick up that phone because what we did in filming that isn't a real moment, that's a split second before she ran over to him.
 We made it be what they felt, time stopped, that's not real time.
 Time stopped.
 It wasn't a casual moment; it was what they were feeling in that moment."